Better Than Ever: Breeding

-He is a bay gelding, with a star and stripe on his head that was bred by W.G., H.G., & K.B.
-Bax in New Zealand.
+He is a bay gelding, with a star and stripe on his head that was bred by Graham, Helen-Gaye and Kylie Bax in New Zealand.

 Better Than Ever was by the international sire, French Deputy (USA) who stood at stud in USA in 1997, in Japan in 2002, and in Australia in 2003.
 His progeny includes over 200 winners with 29 stakes winners and earnings of A$32 million.
 French Deputy was the Champion First Season Sire of Japan in 2004.
 Better Than Ever’s dam, Songfest, was by Unbridled's Song ((USA) won the Group One (G1) Breeders' Cup Juvenile and the Florida Derby, but was disappointing as an Australian sire).
 Songfest was the dam of several other winners.

 Better Than Ever was exported to New Zealand on 28 November 2006.
-He was later offered at the Karaka 2008 Premier Yearling Sale by the Blandford Lodge stud of Matamata, New Zealand and was purchased by his trainer, Laurie Laxon of Singapore for $80,000.
+He was later offered at the Karaka 2008 Premier Yearling Sale by the Blandford Lodge stud of Matamata, New Zealand and was purchased by the trainer, Laurie Laxon of Singapore for $80,000.

-After the sale, Better Than Ever was then sent to Brett McDonalds for 12 months of education and his two trial starts at Cambridge, New Zealand.
+After the sale, Better Than Ever was then sent to Brett McDonald for 12 months of education and his two trial starts at Cambridge, New Zealand.

 Racing record

-All of Better Than Ever’s race starts have been in Singapore and jockey Saimee Jumaat has ridden him in all of his victories, except one.
+Better Than Ever mainly raced in Singapore and jockey Saimee Jumaat rode him in most of his victories.